larakeyssner/Spatial_Ecology_in_R/Presentation-Project.md

-**Interpretation:** The overlay of bird observations on the classified NDVI map clearly shows that most observations occur in natural (green) areas, with relatively fewer observations in urban (purple) areas.
+**Interpretation:** The overlay of bird observations on the classified NDVI map clearly shows that most observations occur in natural areas, with relatively fewer observations in urban areas.

 ## Ridge Analysis